mnavyasree1906/MyPrograms/README.md

 # MyPrograms

-This is a readme file for MyPrograms contains core java.
+This is a readme file for MyPrograms contains core java programs.

 ## Table of Contents